 Location: Gran Canaria, Canary Islands

 Today started nice and early with a 7 am wakeup as usual.
 Wakeups on Argo are always interesting, as a few students jump right up, but most are a little more stubborn.
 After several rounds of walking through the cabins with songs, jokes, and promises of a hot breakfast, everyone finally made it out of bed.
 We had a hearty and tasty breakfast of scrambled eggs, home fries, and melon prepared by head chef Aric and his galley team.
 After cleanup was complete, the half of the group that didn’t dive yesterday loaded up all their gear and headed off for a day of getting their gills wet.
-The other half of the students had a free day with the option to rest, do schoolwork, wander around town for treats and laundry, etc. I spent most of my day grading the Oceanography exams 2 nights ago.
+The other half of the students had a free day with the option to rest, do schoolwork, wander around town for treats and laundry, etc. I spent most of my day grading the Oceanography exams two nights ago.
 They are glad to at least have that midterm out of the way!
-Most students gave great answers about oceanographic explorers, properties of water, and evidence for seafloor spreading; and they even drew pictures of hot spots and atoll formation.
+Most students gave great answers about oceanographic explorers, properties of water, and evidence for seafloor spreading, and they even drew pictures of hot spots and atoll formation.
 They have learned so much in all their classes already!

 The group that went diving had a very chilly day, but they brought back reports of seeing an angel shark, squid, scorpionfish, anemones, garden eels, and so many more critters that they have learned from Amy in their Marine Biology class.
 Everyone who went diving over the last two days completed the AWARE Fish Identification adventure dive, which counts as the first of their five dives in the PADI Advanced Open Water course.
 For this dive, they made a note of fish families and species, abundances, and habitats that they observed.